top of page

 WHAT IS PROBATE?

-Short answer: A lot of paperwork over the course of on average 12-18 months.
-Probate is the process in which a decedent's estate is administered through the court system to verify who are the heirs and their entitlement to any assets.
-Probate will likely be necessary if the individual passed away without a trust and had assets that have a total value of $184,200.00 or more.
+Short answer: A lot of paperwork over the course of an average 12-18 months (depending on the complexity of the case).
+Probate is the process in which a decedent's estate is administered through the court system to:

 WHAT IS AN EXECUTOR OR ADMINISTRATOR?